vjosset/skirm/wishlist.md

 - Per team tactics
   - Replaces ploys
   - Must use TOs
-- Bring back special die?
-  - Explode special die on critical success?
-    - Or any success?
-Could have regular dice explode on critical, special die explode on any success
-  - Something else?
-  - Critical success on special die gives a TO?
 - Rivalries!
   - Advantage/disadvantage vs specific teams/tags
 - Quirks
   - Think space marine gene taints for example
-- Really think about X- vs X+ on rolls
-- Need overwatch mechanism
-  - Shoot only?
-  - Any action?
-  - Spend AP during activation to set up "sentry" (= overwatch)?
-- Squad building
-  - Predefined only
-  - Eq pts
-- Remove Medic from Terran Knights, but only once we have another team defined that has a Medic (just don't want to lose that write-up)